BubbleBase64/.github/CODE_OF_CONDUCT.md

-# 🫧 Bubbles Community Code of Conduct
+# 🫧 Bubbles Academic Team Code of Conduct

 ## 🌟 Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We as team members, academic collaborators, and advisors pledge to make participation in our academic project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community focused on creating technology that promotes critical thinking and informed news consumption.
+We pledge to act and interact in ways that contribute to a professional, inclusive, and productive academic environment focused on creating technology that promotes critical thinking and informed news consumption for our graduation project.

 ---